twisted/twisted/docs/core/howto/threading.rst

     reactor.run()

 ``blockingCallFromThread`` will return the object or raise the exception returned or raised by the function passed to it.
-If the function passed to it returns a Deferred, it will return the value the Deferred is called back with or raise the exception it is errbacked with.
+If the function passed to it returns a :py:class:`Deferred`, it will return the value the deferred is fired with or raise the exception it is failed with.

 Managing the Reactor Thread Pool
 --------------------------------